openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    todo: String Conversion - note: Inmplemented in a different but compatible way: spec - toString(), implementation: StringBuilder
    todo: Forbidden Conversion - note: Not exhaustively tested, should work

-The term ‘conversion’ also describes any conversions allowed in a particular context (for example, saying that an expression that initializes a local variable is subject to ‘assignment conversion’ means that the rules for the assignment context define what specific conversion is implicitly chosen for that expression).
+The term ‘conversion’ also describes any conversion that is allowed in a particular context (for example, saying that an expression that initializes a local variable is subject to ‘assignment conversion’ means that the rules for the assignment context define what specific conversion is implicitly chosen for that expression).

 The conversions allowed in |LANG| are broadly grouped into the following
 categories: